 - The main organs that suffer from these rapid lifestyle changes are the liver, gallbladder & kidneys.
 Also, it affects the entire body, blood pressure, high levels of cholesterol, heart diseases, and weakened immune system.

-- Unlike the heart or even the brain, liver catheterization is uncommon; the main reason is the liver size and structure makes it much more complicated with many risks.
+- Unlike the heart or brain, liver catheterization is uncommon; the liver size and structure make it much more complicated with many risks.

 The proposed idea is to liquefy these intra-hepatic stones and remove them from the body under an MRI scanner with an accurate laser cannon and colon cleansing facility to collect, record, and analyze all leftovers.